-It would be like what a drug addict experiences when they are trying to break the habit.
+It is like what a drug addict experiences when they are breaking the habit.

-When you make a conscious decision to break up this long distance relationship, it may hurt initially but your mind would have already accepted it.
+When you make a conscious decision to break up this long distance relationship, it hurts initially but your mind has already accepted it.

-That way, you would not experience those harsh pains that you otherwise would if you allowed this to go the distance and crash on its own.
+You don’t experience those harsh pains that are inevitable in letting this go the distance and crashing on its own.

 Do yourself a favor and amicably end this.

-This way, you can both move forward with your lives and give each other the opportunity to meet new people that may be better matches thanks to proximity.
+You both move forward with your lives and give each other the room to meet new people that are better matches thanks to proximity.

 The danger that some people fall into is that they let something like this drag on for an indefinite period of time.

-However, if you were to look at just how difficult your long distance relationship has been thus far, you would have your answer.
+Looking at just how difficult your long distance relationship has been thus far, gives you an answer.

-You would know that it wouldn’t benefit either one of you to go on with this charade.
+You know that it doesn’t benefit either one of you to go on with this charade.

 It only makes life that much harder.

-Instead, you should be taking this precious time to enjoy life and open yourself up to the possibility of a future relationship that could be more fulfilling for you.
+Instead, take this precious time to enjoy life and open yourself up to the possibility of a future relationship that is more fulfilling for you.